BACnet®, the ASHRAE building automation and control networking protocol

-The purpose of Standard 135 is to define data communication services and protocols for computer equipment used for monitoring and control of HVAC&R and other building systems and to define, in addition, an abstract, object-oriented representation of information communicated between such equipment, thereby facilitating the application and use of digital control technology in buildings.
+The purpose of Standard 135 is to define data communication services and protocols for computer equipment used for monitoring and control of HVAC&R and other building systems and to define an abstract, object-oriented representation of information communicated between such equipment.

 Method of Test: Standard 135.1-2013 -- Method of Test for Conformance to BACnet

 Momentum Press -- BACnet: The Global Standard for Building Automation and Control Networks

 This new book by H. Michael Newman, original chairman of the BACnet committee, explains how the BACnet protocol manages all basic building functions in a seamless, integrated way.